TritonDataCenter/sdc-designation/README.md

 # Repository

-    bin/            Scripts for running or benching DAPI. boot/           Scripts used during the setup of a DAPI zone. build/          Where compiled node and generated docs go. deps/           Git submodules and/or commited 3rd-party deps should go here. docs/           Project docs (restdown)
+    bin/            Historical scripts for testing and development build/          Generated files; e.g., documentation
+    deps/           Git submodules used during the build or prior to integration docs/           Project docs (restdown)
-    lib/            Source files.
+    lib/            Source files
-    node_modules/   Node.js deps, either populated at build time or commited. smf/manifests   SMF manifests
-    smf/methods     SMF method scripts
-    test/           Test suite (using node-tap)
+    node_modules/   Dependencies, under the control of npm test/           Test suite; uses nodeunit
     tools/          Miscellaneous dev/upgrade/deployment tools and data.
-    Makefile
-    package.json    npm module info (holds the project version) README.md
+    GNUmakefile     GNU makefile for docs and preintegration testing package.json    npm module info; see also npm-shrinkwrap.json README.md       This file

 # Development

-To run the DAPI server:
+DAPI provides its API through Javascript only; there is no HTTP service.
+All allocation-related HTTP service is provided via CNAPI.
+See CNAPI documentation for information on setting up a CNAPI server for testing.

-    git clone git@git.joyent.com:dapi.git
+	$ git clone git@git.joyent.com:dapi.git
-    cd dapi
+	$ cd dapi
-    make all
+	$ make all
-    node bin/server.js

 To update the docs, edit "docs/index.restdown".
+The makefile is used to rebuild the documentation as well as for pre-integration testing.

-Before commiting/pushing run `make prepush` and, if possible, get a code review.
+Before integrating anything into the gate, run `make prepush` and, if possible, get a code review.
+Do not integrate unless `make prepush` succeeds!

 # Testing

-In one terminal, run DAPI:

-    node bin/server.js

-In another, run the tests:

-    make test
+	$ gmake test

 # Design Ideas